airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

   : Assembler Directives

-Differences in Other Syntaxes and Terminology {.unnumbered}
+Differences in Other Syntaxes and Terminology
 =============================================

 The syntax for assembly language used in this book is known at the